RETURN TO ODDS N' ENDS PAGE | E-MAIL ME

 leader only, would not be subjected to a confidence vote, and would have to

-run for their own term in the next election (again, with the PRC choosing a
+run for their own term in the next election cycle (again, with the PRC choosing

-slate of candidates for him or her to run against.)
-In both cases, the succeeding
+a slate of candidates for him or her to run against).
+In either case, the succeeding

 Vice-President would be selected from among the last election cycle's slate